benmccann/xero-java-client/README.md

 ## Hacking on this library

-https://github.com/XeroAPI/XeroAPI-Schemas must be checked out as a sibling project Then run:
+The Gradle build tool must be installed. https://github.com/XeroAPI/XeroAPI-Schemas must be checked out as a sibling project.
+Build with:

     gradle compileJava